-A resource for those interested, passionate or just curious about the culture of Alta California, including its Spanish missions, native peoples, settlers and explorers.
+A resource for those interested, passionate or just curious about the culture of Alta California, including its missions and missionaries, native peoples, settlers and explorers.

 My name is Damian Bacich and I am the creator of the California Frontier Project.
-I am an Associate Professor of Spanish at San José State University in California, where I teach courses on the culture and literature of Colonial Latin America, including Alta California.
+I am a Professor at San José State University in California, where I teach courses on the literature and culture of Spain and Colonial Latin America, including Alta California.

 I have a Ph.D. in Hispanic Languages and Literatures from UCLA and a B.A. in History from the University of San Francisco.
 In my research, I focus on the Hispanic world from the 16th to the 19th centuries, and I am especially interested in translating texts from that period.
 I also do translation of more modern works, from both Spanish and Italian to English.